nosnibor89/daml-digital-card-exchange/README.md

 ## IV.
 Compiling & Testing

-To compile and test, run the pre-written script in the `Test.daml` under /daml OR run:
+To compile, run and/or test you can execute the following:

 Run and start Navigator